-Date: TBD.
-Let us know of your interest in a live or distance-learning version of this class
+Next offering: date TBD.
+Please let us know of your interest in a live or distance-learning class.

-Clinical understanding of the structure and functions of the jing-jin (translated as “sinew,” “musculo-tendinous” or “myofascial meridians”).
+Clinical understanding of the structure and functions of thetaiyang (superficial posterior) and shaoyang (lateral) jing-jin (“sinew,” “musculo-tendinous” or “myofascial meridians”).

 - Comparison of ancient sources with contemporary dissection studies and functional analyses of myofascial tissues.